JeffDotingco/herams-i18n/docs/index.rst

 **Grant admin permissions**: This permission is only available to *Project administrators* and should only be granted to *Workspace owners* responsible for managing a workspace.
 By granting a user admin permission to a workspace, the user will be able to grant other users permission to share access to the workspace.
 Thus, this permission should be used very carefully.

   ..
-Note: The permission a user can share are depending on a users own permissions.
-Thus, it is possible that a user with the permission to

-**Manage users** is not able to grant access to edit data.
+Note: Sharing workspace permissions to other users depends on the user's own permissions.
+Thus, it is possible that a user with the permission to **Manage users** is not able to grant access to edit data to other users.

-Workspace permission should always be assigned in with regard to the a users roles.
+Workspace permission should always be assigned with regards to the user roles.
 The below screenshots indicate the level of permissions that should be granted to the respective user.
 For further details on the standard HeRAMS user roles, please consult the `previous section <#user-roles>`__.

 Project Permissions
 ~~~~~~~~~~~~~~~~~~~~~

 Similar to workspace permissions, permissions can also be granted at the project level.
-It is important to notice that if permissions are granted at the *Project level*, users are being granted access to all workspaces.
+It is important to note that if permissions are granted at the *Project level*, users are being granted access to all workspaces.
 For example, if a user is granted *Edit* permission at the *Project level*, they can edit data for all workspace.
 In contrast, if a user is granted access at the *Workspace level*, they are only able to contribute data to that specific workspace.

 There are five permissions that can be granted at the project level.